trippek/MSP430_SCA/MATLAB/README.md

 - We currently don't have an operating MATLAB version of the CPA algorithm, so we've been getting everything preprocessed in MATLAB and then using our Python code to run the attack.

 ### Timing
 Our raw power trace matricies are 4628x375834.
-The process to go from the raw data on the SSD to averaged and synchronized matricies takes approximately half an hour.
+The process to go from the raw data on the SSD to averaged and synchronized matricies takes approximately 50 minutes.